-When you pair blue and brown, it’s hard to go wrong.
+When you pair stained wood with blue and brown, it’s hard to go wrong.
 These shades bring out the depth and vibrancy of one another.
 Mix in a splash of green to make an oceanic teal color.

 A royal purple will accentuate the deep golden tones of maple wood.
 In a room like this, you’ll feel relaxed and lavish.
 However, a bright shade may be overwhelming if you have too much color and too little wood.

 Sage green is a popular pairing with dark oak and light birch.
 It creates a natural and fresh atmosphere.
 There’s a reason why you’ll see this hue used commonly with wood pieces—it has a way of highlighting the beauty of wood without disappearing completely.

 Cool tones are trendier than warm ones; if you plan on selling your home, you might want to stick to one of the above colors.

 Wall colors with brown undertones can make a room feel grounded.
 When used tastefully, warm shades can be comforting.
 Imagine a room with burnt orange walls and dark oak floors—these shades of autumn might make you feel like you’re in a pumpkin patch.